Bhupesh-V/til/meta/creative-writing.md

    - Make good on all the build-up of plot and characters.
    - Should flow naturally, should give readers everything they were promised and more.

+Another way to word the above steps:

+1. Hook
+2. Context
+3. Tension
+4. Pivot
+5. PayOff

 **Viewpoints**

 1. Omniscient
    1. Present Narrative
    2. True Omniscient
-   3. Limited (narrator foollows one person at a time.)
+   3. Limited (narrator follows one person at a time.)
 2. 1st Person (Memoir)
    1. Epistolary (story told via letters, diary entries, emails etc.)
    2. Flashback (retrospective)